DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-7 are rejected under 35 U.S.C.
+Claims 1 and 4-7 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

 Step 1

-Claims 1-7 are directed to a method (process) of evaluating a living system.
+Claims 1 and 4-7 are directed to a method (process) of evaluating a living system.

 Step 2A, Prong One

 Regarding claim 1, the recited steps are directed to a mental process of performing concepts in a human mind or by a human using a pen and paper.
 See MPEP § 2106.04(a)(2)(Ill).
-The limitation(s) of “(a) measuring in vivo physiologic, behavioral, or physiologic and behavioral characteristics of a living subject to obtain non-invasive data; (b) establishing an in vitro cell model of a cellular network, exposing the in vitro cell model to a condition(s) to model a cellular environment in the living subject, and measuring cellular changes to obtain in vitro model data; (c) transforming the non-invasive data to functional graphs; (d) transforming the in vitro model data to topological, functional, or topological and functional graphs” is/are a process that, as drafted, covers performance of the limitation by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard interpretation.
+The limitation(s) of “(a) measuring in vivo physiologic, behavioral, or physiologic and behavioral characteristics of a living subject to obtain non-invasive data; (b) establishing an in vitro cell model of a cellular network, exposing the in vitro cell model to a condition(s) to model a cellular environment in the living subject, and measuring cellular changes to obtain in vitro model data; (c) transforming the non-invasive data to functional graphs; (d) transforming the in vitro model data to topological, functional, or topological and functional graphs; integrating the non-invasive graphs and the in vitro model graphs; and using the integrated non-invasive and in vitro model graphs to identify patterns in brain activity of the living subject” is/are a process that, as drafted, covers performance of the limitation by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard interpretation.
 For example, these limitations are nothing more than observing the behavior of a person, drawing a model on a piece of paper of cellular structures, and then creating a graph from these previous steps.

 Step 2A, Prong Two

 The judicial exception is not integrated into a practical application.
 In particular, claim 1 provides no structure for implementing the method steps.
-The additional limitation of the “neural network” generally could be applied to a piece of software rather than a physical structure.
+The additional limitations of the “cell-network analysis software” and “CNN-LSTM neural network” generally could be applied to a piece of software rather than a physical structure.
 “Neural network” here is recited at a high level of generality and is nothing more than a deep learning neural network that is well known as suggested in par.
 0076-0078 of the published application.

 Step 2B